 The RAID Arrays table lists each array (either RAID or JBOD) currently configured.
-The table is made up of the following:
+It includes the following:

 - Label: The name assigned to the array. - RAID Level: The configured RAID level. - Spare: Indicates if the RAID has a spare or not. - Size: The size allocated for the array.
 The amount of available storage for an array depends on the number of drives in the array, the size of the smallest drive, as well as the RAID level assigned. - Status: The current condition of the RAID array.
 Options include: - Clean: The array is in a normal state.
-The status is color-coded green.

-- Degraded: For RAID arrays with redundancy (i.e., RAID levels 1), one or more of the redundant disk drives is removed from the system or is failed.
+The status is color-coded green. - Degraded: For RAID arrays with redundancy (i.e., RAID levels 1, 5, 10), one or more of the redundant disk drives is removed from the system or is failed.
 In this state, the array is fully recoverable.
 The status is colorcoded orange. - Failed: One or more disk drives have been removed or are unrecoverable from a RAID0 or a JBOD array.
-For RAID level 1, it indicates a loss of the redundant disk in the array.
+For RAID levels 1, 5, 10, it indicates a loss of the redundant disks in the array plus at least one more drive.
 In this state, the array is unrecoverable. - Rebuilding: A RAID level with redundancy is being rebuilt.
 Note that during a rebuild, the RAID array is still fully usable.
 The status is colorcoded orange.
-During the rebuild, the disk drive LED slowly blinks green. - Stopped: A RAID array has been stopped by the system (through degraded mode management) due to it being in degraded mode for the amount of time configured in the Storage Options page.
+During the rebuild, the disk drive LED slowly blinks green. - Stopped: A RAID array was stopped by the system (through degraded mode management) due to it being in degraded mode for the amount of time configured in the Storage Options page.
 Volumes associated with a stopped array are unmounted and unusable.
 To start the RAID array, click the Start button.